LXMachado/Alexandre-s-Portfolio-Website/README.md

 ## Description

-This is my personal portfolio website designed to showcase my skills, experience, and projects as a Software Engineer, Sound Designer, and Music Producer.
+This is my personal portfolio website designed to showcase my skills, experience, and projects as a Full-Stack Software Engineer.
 It is responsive, well-structured, and designed to provide an immersive user experience.

 ## Features